Bloggbild för: 7 Smart Tips for a Stronger Body and Mind

 1. Nutrition for the immune system

 Our bodies need basic nutrition to function well.
-At Glimja, we often say: "Diet is the most important!"
-Cook your own food at home as much as you can with nutritious, authentic, and clean ingredients.
-Fill up with the rainbow of colors from vegetables every day!
-The compounds that give vegetables, fruits, and berries their beautiful colors are called phytochemicals or phytonutrients.
+We at Glimja like to say: "Diet is the most important thing!".
+Cook your own food at home as much as you can with nutrient-rich, real and pure ingredients.
+Fill up with the colors of the rainbow from vegetables every day!.
+What gives vegetables, fruits and berries their beautiful colors is called phytochemicals or phytonutrients.
 In the human body, these substances function as antioxidants; they reduce inflammation and support the immune system.
-You can easily make nutritious smoothies or juices.
+You can easily make nutrient-rich smoothies or juices.
 This is a real energy boost rich in vitamin C and chlorophyll – exactly what the body needs to build itself up for new challenges.

 Smoothie for an energy boost – 2 servings: